Watchman Nee: Beliefs

 Nee believed in the verbal inspiration of the Bible and that the Bible is God's Word.
 He also believed that God is in one sense triune, Father, Son, and Spirit, distinctly three, yet fully one, co-existing and co-inhering each other from eternity to eternity.
 He believed that Jesus Christ is the Son of God, even God himself, incarnated as a man with both the human life and the divine life, that he died on the cross to accomplish redemption, that he rose bodily from the dead on the third day, that he ascended into heaven and was enthroned, crowned with glory, and made the Lord of all, and that he would return the second time to receive his followers, to save Israel, and to establish his millennial kingdom on the earth.
 He believed that every person who believes in Jesus Christ will be forgiven by God, washed by his redeeming blood, justified by faith, regenerated by the Holy Spirit, and saved by grace.
 Such a believer is a child of God and a member of the Body of Christ.
 He also believed that the destiny of every believer is to be an integral part of the church, which is the Body of Christ and the house of God.

+Watchman Nee divided Christians into three categories: the spiritual man, the soulish man, and the carnal man.
+In The Spiritual Man, he developed a tripartite view of human nature, consisting of the spirit, soul, and body.
+According to Nee, the spirit includes the conscience, intuition, and communion; the soul includes the mind, emotions, and will; and the body constitutes the physical aspect of human existence.
+Nee taught that the spirit is superior to the soul and that Christians should distinguish the spirit from the soul and live according to the spirit rather than the soul, which can be summarized as releasing the spirit through the crushing of the soul life.
+These ideas are developed particularly in The Spiritual Man and The Breaking of the Outer Man and the Release of the Spirit.